corvus-dotnet/Corvus.Pipelines/README.md

     p1-.->false([false])
 ```

-> In fact, we will use a lozenge for any decision/choice entity, not just a boolean predicate.
+> In fact, we will use a lozenge for any decision/choice function, not just a boolean predicate.

 A terminating pipeline operates in essentially the same way as a non-terminating pipeline, passing the output of each step as the input to the next one.
 However, after each step, it executes the predicate to determine if it should stop.
 If so, it terminates and returns the state at that point - executing no further steps.